UCR-Robotics/ee144/docs/lab4.rst

      ground truth is [0.021, 0.012, 0.297], it should pass the test.

 #.
 Three test cases are visible to you; two test cases are hidden.
-   You can see this information on autograder.

-   - The hidden test cases are to test some "corner cases" and make sure there is no hard-coded computation in the submitted script.
+   The hidden ones are designed to test some "corner cases" and to make sure there is no hard-coded computation in the submitted script.

 #.
 The time limit is not set in this lab, as the script should be able to get it done in seconds.